BrainbaseHQ/kafka-master-prompt/2_main.md

 ## 4) Direct Custom Actions (Proxy)

 Use this when a prebuilt action doesn't cover your use case.
+ALWAYS look up the actual api endpoint from the actual documentation on the website first.

 ```python
 from integrations import AppFactory